 References are an integral part of your scientific paper.
 You must credit all your sources correctly.
 Citations not only help to substantiate your claims but also protect you from unintentional plagiarism.
 Thus, you can’t take chances with your reference section.
 Make sure you cite every source correctly and as per the journal guidelines.

 Writing a manuscript is a part of your job as a researcher.
 However, not everyone is trained as a scientific writer.
 But, you can utilize every revision request as an opportunity to improve your writing skills.
-Otherwise, a scientific paper editing service is just a click away!
+Otherwise, a scientific manuscript editing services is just a click away!